-- A growing number of Hevrutav graduates are accepted to distinguished musical institutions, including the National Wind Orchestra and the Young Israel Philharmonic Orchestra.
+- A growing number of Havrutav graduates are accepted to distinguished musical institutions, including the National Wind Orchestra and the Young Israel Philharmonic Orchestra.

-- A growing number of Hevrutav graduates serve in the IDF’s Outstanding Musicians Unit or the IDF Wind Orchestra.
+- A growing number of Havrutav graduates serve in the IDF’s Outstanding Musicians Unit or the IDF Wind Orchestra.